 In the bottom panels of \autoref{fig:time_evolution_spectra} we observe a different pathway to the same saturated $\emag(k)$ state, similarly to what \citet{Maron2004_nonlinear_magnetic_spectrum} discussed in \S5.4 of their study.
 Unlike the \texttt{weak} experiment, $\d{\emag(k)}/\d{(t/t_0)}$ is very different on large and small scales in the \texttt{strong} experiments.
-Due to the initialisation of the $\vecB{b}$-field, the $\emag(k)$ is concentrated on the largest scales for $t_0 \sim 0$.
-As is demonstrated from the top panel in the \texttt{weak} experiment, these modes are not able to be maintained by the SSD, and start decaying slowly until $\emag(k)\sim\ekin(k)$, and then quickly into the final saturated state where $\emag(k)<10^{-1}\ekin(k)$ (but which depend upon $\Rm$, even at these low modes).
-This final fast decay stage can be seen in the integral energy plots, \autoref{fig:Rm_energy_balance}, where $\emagb/\ekinb$ crashes shortly before being maintained in the saturated stage.
-In contrast, as the low-$k$ magnetic modes decay, $\keq$ moves to smaller scales (the opposite as the \texttt{weak} experiments; bottom panel in \autoref{fig:k_eq}) and the high-$k$ modes grow into the self-similar peaked $\emag(k)/\ekin(k)$ structure that we observed in the saturated state of the \texttt{weak} experiment.
-Because the low-$k$ modes begin their decay slowly, the growth of the high-$k$ modes boost the integral energy by some amount for small $t \lesssim 10t_0$, as we saw in \autoref{fig:Rm_energy_balance} (at $t\lesssim10t_0$ the $\emagb$ initially grows by an order of magnitude).
+Due to the initialisation of the $\vecB{b}$-field, $\emag(k)$ is concentrated on the largest scales for $t/t_0 \sim 0$.
+As is demonstrated from the top panel in the \texttt{weak} experiment, these modes are not able to be maintained by the SSD, and start decaying slowly until $\emag(k)\sim\ekin(k)$, and then quickly into the final saturated state where $\emag(k)<10^{-1}\ekin(k)$ (the exact values depend upon $\Rm$, even at these low modes).
+This final fast decay stage can be seen in the integral energy plots, \autoref{fig:Rm_energy_balance}, where $\emagb/\ekinb$ crashes sharply before being maintained in the saturated stage.
+In contrast, as the low-$k$ magnetic modes decay, $\keq$ moves to smaller scales (the opposite as the \texttt{weak} experiments; bottom panel in \autoref{fig:k_eq}) and the high-$k$ modes grow into the somewhat self-similar, peaked $\emag(k)/\ekin(k)$ structure that we observed in the saturated state for the \texttt{weak} experiments.
+Because the low-$k$ modes begin their decay slowly, the growth of the high-$k$ modes boosts the integral energy by some amount for small $t \lesssim 10t_0$, as we saw in \autoref{fig:Rm_energy_balance} (at $t\lesssim10t_0$ the $\emagb$ initially grows by an order of magnitude).
 But even with these modes growing, the amount of energy being lost through the decay of low-$k$ modes surpasses the growth and gives rise to the exponential decay that we observed in \autoref{fig:Rm_energy_balance}.
 To summarise, the magnetic field initially undergoes a slow decay, but then after some characteristic time undergoes a fast decay into the saturated state.
+Modelling this process will be a key focus of Paper II.
 We show the separate energy spectra (not the ratio) in \aref{appendix:kinetic_spectra}.